gacela-project/gacela-project.com/content/docs/facade.md

 }
 ```

-## A ready to use thing
+## The entry point of the module

-The Facade uses the Factory to create the module's domain instances and executes the desired behaviour from them.
+The Facade uses the Factory to create the module's internal instances and executes the desired behaviour from them.

 Full code snippet: [gacela-example/comment-spam-score/entry-point](https://github.com/gacela-project/gacela-example/blob/master/comment-spam-score/app.php)
 ```php